First Days as a Pythianite

 One thing that has always amazed me is the way that all of our decisions, big or small, have an impact in our life.
 Sometimes you can’t notice the fork in the roads that those decisions have caused, but sometimes they are as clear as rain.

-So I did exactly that and my proposal got accepted.
-This this gave me the opportunity to make my way to San Francisco.
+So I did exactly that, and my proposal was accepted.
+This gave me the opportunity to make my way to San Francisco.
 During those days at OOW, I had the opportunity to hear Pythian’s founder, Paul Vallée’s Ted Talk.
-After those 15 minutes and an evening talk with Greg Leger, I had the inquietude to join this company that I had just heard of on this trip.
+After those 15 minutes and an evening talk with Greg Leger, I wanted to join this company that I had just heard of on this trip.

 Now this wasn’t going to be a smooth ride, it was actually going to be an arduous interview and hiring process.
 This is due to the fact that Pythian is made up of the top talent from around the world, and it strives for that.

 Fast forward 6 months later: March 4th, 2013 was my first day at Pythian, and what a week it has been.
 Filled since the first minutes with training in the way of life of a Pythianite, and all I can say is that it has lived up to and exceeded everything that I had imagined it was going to be.

 Here are a few insights into why:

 - Let me know if the first day that you got to your new job, you sat down with the CEO of your company and had a one hour talk with him, regarding its mission and the vision and route the organization is taking.